club-eh/ctf-2023-challenges/poc-or-gtfo/README.md

 <details>
   <summary>Answer Summary</summary>
   &emsp;The flag is in the variable name for the email text field.
-There are lots of tools to get a data dump from the PDF, I used PDF toolkit.<br>
+There are lots of tools to get a data dump from the PDF, I used PDF toolkit.<br><br>
-  &emsp;&emsp;`pdftk poc-or-gtfo.pdf dump_data_fields output data_fields`
+  &emsp;Run the command pdftk poc-or-gtfo.pdf dump_data_fields output data_fields
 </details>

 <details>